Nitroblast009/ICS4U-Culminating-Portfolio/readme.md

 }
 ```

-To read it in my program, I created an `ifstream` object and used it to open this JSON file with a relative path, which comes courtesy of C++ standard library for reading/writing to files, `<fstream>`.
-Next, instead of reinventing the wheel, I used the help of *Nlohmann's JSON for Modern C++ API* to convert the input JSON schema into object format for convenient data access.
+To read it in my program, I created an `ifstream` object and used it to open this JSON file with a relative path, which comes courtesy of the C++ standard library for reading/writing to files, `<fstream>`.
+Next, instead of reinventing the wheel, I used the help of *Nlohmann's JSON for Modern C++ API* to convert the input JSON schema into an object format for convenient data access.

 ```c++
 std::ifstream inputFile;